singer-io/tap-criteo/README.md

 #### Field metadata

+* `col-name` - This is the CSV header that Criteo returns for this piece of data and is used to parse the CSV.
 * `behaviour` - Either metric or dimension.
-As defined by Criteo's [documentation](https://support.criteo.com/s/article?article=360001362485-Retrieve-statistics)
+As defined by Criteo's [documentation](https://support.criteo.com/s/article?article=360001362485-Retrieve-statistics).
+If neither metric or dimension fields are listed as `annotation`, these fields are returned but cannot be specifically requested.
 * `fieldExclusions` - Indicates which other fields may not be selected when this field is selected.
 If you invoke the tap with selections that violate fieldExclusion rules, the tap will fail.

 ### SellersV2Stats (SellerStats, CampaignStats, SellerCampaignStats)